onk2cell/what2drive/README.md

 2) Summarize the document.
 3) Embed the image within the summarized document.
 4) Rename the document based on its content.
-5) Upload both the summarized document and the original image to Google Drive.
+5) Upload both the summarized document and the original image to Google Drive .
 7)  Drive API to manage file storage and retrieval and for ocr